wulfsberg/angular-material-kickstart/README.md

 This sets up the TypeScript compiler to run a very tight ship, enforcing explicit declarations and null-handling.
 This may seem pedantic, but it does catch bugs and makes the code more robust.

-Also add

-    {
-      ...
-      "angularCompilerOptions": {
-        "preserveWhitespaces": false
-      },
-      ...
-    }

-to minimize your templates.

-(You can up your TypeScript version to `~2.5.3`, but it doesn't really give you much.
-The [2.6](https://blogs.msdn.microsoft.com/typescript/2017/10/31/announcing-typescript-2-6/) version is the juicy one, but Angular does not yet officially support that).

 Primary resources
 -----------------